Do0k13/NearNodeSetup/MainnetGO.md

 ```
 * Download the latest snapshot from [the snapshot page](https://near-nodes.io/intro/node-data-snapshots).

-*First install AWS CLI
+* First install AWS CLI
 ```
-$ sudo apt-get install awscli -y
+sudo apt-get install awscli -y
 ```

-*Then  download the snapshot using the AWS CLI:
+* Then  download the snapshot using the AWS CLI:

 ```